a private matter

 How do I know which anesthesia to choose?

-The local anesthesia is an injection of Lidocaine around your cervix, which offers some numbing to the immediate area.
+The local anesthesia is administered with lidocaine to the cervix.
+This offers some numbing to the immediate area.
 You are fully conscious.
 If you know you don’t want to see, hear or feel anything general anesthesia is the better choice.
-Twilight sleep and general anesthesia are available only in the Rockville office.
+Twilight sleep and general anesthesia are available only in the Rockville and Baltimore offices.

 How private and confidential is my visit?

 Your appointment and all information about your health history and visit are protected and completely confidential.
 We will not confirm your appointment.
-We will not release any information concerning you or your appointment without your written permission.
+We will not release any information concerning you or your appointment without your permission.
+For ultimate privacy you may also choose our Private VIP appointment option.

 Do I need a referral or do I need to see my doctor to confirm the pregnancy?